vegalyraevt/vegalyraevt/stream-assets.md

 ## 💻 Technical Assets

 ### Overlays & Extensions
-- Chatter Avatars by Vega - Proprietary Commercial License - Available for purchase with single-user or multi-user licensing options
+- Chatter Avatars by Vega - Proprietary Commercial License - Working towards making this available for purchase with single-user or multi-user licensing options in the future.
 - Chatbot commands by Vega

 ### Custom Software